dsommerville-illumio/resilient-community-apps/fn_illumio/doc/README.md

 The following functions are currently implemented:

 * Create an Enforcement Boundary
+* Create an IP List
 * Create a Rule Set
     * Create a Rule
 * Create a Virtual Service
     * Bind Workloads to a Virtual Service
+* Get a collection of IP Lists
-* Get an IP List by name
+* Get an IP List by HREF
-* Get one or more Workloads
+* Get a collection of Workloads
+* Get a Workload by HREF
 * Provision policy objects
 * Run a traffic analysis query
 * Update the enforcement modes of one or more Workloads